The deceleration parameter in perturbed Bianchi universes with a peculiar-velocity "tilt": Introduction

-The implications of the observer's peculiar motion for the deceleration parameter measured in their own rest-frame, were originally discussed in~\cite{T1,T2} and later in~\cite{TK,T3}, using linear relativistic perturbation theory on an Einstein-de Sitter background.
+Among the theoretical formulae affected by the aforementioned relativistic gravitational input of the peculiar flux is the Raychaudhuri equation, which determines the deceleration/acceleration rate of the universe.
+The implications of the observer's peculiar motion for the deceleration parameter measured in their own rest-frame, were originally discussed in~\cite{T1,T2} and later refined in~\cite{TK,T3}, using linear relativistic perturbation theory on an Einstein-de Sitter background.
+In all cases, a linear velocity tilt was introduced to account for the observer's peculiar flow.
 It was shown there that observers living inside large-scale bulk flows, like those reported in~\cite{WFH}-\cite{Wetal} for example, can assign a negative value to their locally measured deceleration parameter, while the surrounding universe is globally decelerating.
 Put another way, in the \textit{tilted-universe scenario}, the recent cosmic acceleration may be a mere illusion triggered by the observer's peculiar motion relative to the reference (CMB) frame of the universe.
 This can happen when the bulk-flow domain is expanding slightly slower than its surroundings, in which case the unsuspecting observers could easily misinterpret their slower local expansion-rate as recent acceleration of the host universe.
 Subsequent analysis, confirmed the above result, this time on general Friedmann-Robertson-Walker (FRW) backgrounds with nonzero pressure and any type of spatial curvature~\cite{T4}.
-In all cases, the effect is scale-dependent and the \textit{transition length}, namely the scale where the locally measured deceleration parameter appears to turn negative is independent of the Friedmann background.
-Here, we extend the study to perturbed Bianchi-type universes, in order to investigate the role and the potential implications of spatial anisotropy.
+Although, the pressure and the curvature introduced new ingredients, these remained subdominant.
+In all realistic scenarios, the key feature of the relative-motion effect, namely its scale-dependence, remained the same and dominated on sub-horizon lengths.
+More specifically, the \textit{transition length}, namely the scale/redshift where the locally measured deceleration parameter appears to turn negative was found to be independent of the Friedmann background.
+Here, we extend the study to perturbed Bianchi-type universes.
+Our aim is to test whether the standard (FRW) picture of the bulk-flow effects, as described in~\cite{T1}-\cite{T4} and outlined above, persists despite the spatial anisotropy of the Bianchi spacetimes, or not.